BCI / Brain-Computer Interface Race

 4. Ease of Use – The system is designed to be user-friendly, with intuitive software that facilitates data collection and analysis.

-5. Portability – Its compact and wireless design makes the g.Nautilus highly portable, ideal for use in various settings including laboratories, clinics, and field research.
+5. Portability – Its compact and wireless design makes the g.Nautilus is highly portable and ideal for use in various settings including laboratories, clinics, and field research.

 Consequently, the g.Nautilus Research Headset, with its advanced features and robust capabilities, meets the specifications necessary for an EEG device in Brain-Computer Interface (BCI) tasks, making it suitable for use in the Cybathlon competition.